jhellingman/tei2html/Wiki/Formulas.md

 #### Trivial math

-Often, a single letter or digit is (rightly) marked as an equation.
+Very often, a single letter or digit is (correctly) marked as an equation.
 To avoid needless use of MathJax, we can simply render those trivial expressions directly in HTML, and thus for some texts reduce the number of invocations of MathJax dramatically.

 #### Labeled equations